-Body Maps should be used to document and illustrate visible signs of harm and physical injuries.
-These should be drawn up and sent to the Designated Safeguarding Lead at the same time as completing the record of concern form at appendix 1.
+This Body Map should be used to document and illustrate visible signs of harm and physical injuries.
+These should be drawn up and taken to the Designated Safeguarding Lead at the same time as completing the Record of Concern form at appendix 1.
 Even if the injury to the child has a plausible explanation, a completed body map helps track a history or pattern of repeated injuries.
-A copy of the body map should be kept on the child's concern/confidential file.
+A copy of the Body Map will be kept in the child's Child Protection File.

-Always use a pen (never a pencil) or type the document and do not use correction fluid or any other eraser.
+Always use a pen (never a pencil) and do not use correction fluid or any other eraser.

 Do not remove clothing for the purpose of the examination unless the injury site is freely available because of treatment.
 At no time should staff seek to record injuries on photographic equipment.
-Body maps such as those shown below should be used.
 If you notice an injury to a child, try to record as much of the following as possible in respect of all the injuries you can see: